jcavell/security-guide-for-developers/README.md

 ## Communication security

 - implement transport encryption for the transmission of all sensitive information and supplement with encryption of the payload if necessary
-- TLS certificates should be valid and have the correct domain name, not be expired, and be installed with intermediate certificates when required
+- ensure TLS certificates cover the domain and sub-domains, are current and from a trusted Certificate Authority, and be installed with intermediate certificates when required
 - specify character encodings for all connections
 - do not allow the mix of TLS and non-TLS content
 - filter parameters containing sensitive info in the HTTP referer header when linking to external sites